samplchallenges/SAMPL-containers/tutorials/README.md

 ## Getting started

 ### Brief Docker Usage Tips
+* Docker containers isolate their internal software from the environment (i.e. someone's operating system or virtual environment) and ensure that the container software works consistently across platforms despite differences in development and staging.
-* A [Docker image](https://www.docker.com/resources/what-container) contains the instructions to execute your code inside a docker container.
-Docker images store the information necessary to run your containerized methods
+* A [Docker (container) image](https://www.docker.com/resources/what-container) is the blueprints of a Docker container that is not currently running.
+Docker images contain the instructions to execute your code as a docker container.
 * The instructions to prepare/build a Docker image are contained in a file called "[Dockerfile](https://docs.docker.com/get-started/02_our_app/#build-the-apps-container-image)".
-* To use a Docker image, we must first build the image with the [`docker build`](https://docs.docker.com/engine/reference/commandline/build/) command.
+* To use a Docker image, we must first build the image with the [`docker build`](https://docs.docker.com/engine/reference/commandline/build/) command and the instructions outlined in Dockerfile.
 Ensure you are in the proper directory with your Dockerfile and code, then run `docker build -t <name>:<tag/version> .`
    * Examples: `docker build -t adv:0.1 .` or `docker build -t adv:latest .`
 * Use the command [`docker images`](https://docs.docker.com/engine/reference/commandline/images/) to list out images you have built or downloaded.
 * To delete Docker images, use `docker images` to list your current images and their IMAGE IDs, then run the command [`docker image rm <IMAGE IDs>`](https://docs.docker.com/engine/reference/commandline/image/).